-Bachelor's degree in nursing and one year of clinical nursing experience; OR associate's degree in nursing and three years of clinical nursing experience; OR LPN/diploma in nursing and four years of clinical nursing experience.
+Bachelor's degree in nursing and one year of experience in clinical nursing; OR Associate of Science degree in nursing (ASN) and three years of experience in clinical nursing; OR LPN/diploma in nursing and four years of experience in clinical nursing.

 Salary Plan: PAE